jahoo/jahoo.github.io/index.md

 title: about
 ---

 Hi.
 [I](/assets/j2024.jpeg)’m Jacob.
-I recently finished my PhD at McGill University in [ Linguistics](https://mcgill.ca/linguistics/), under the supervision of [Tim O'Donnell](https://todonnell.github.io/), where I was a member of the [Montreal Computational & Quantitative Linguistics Lab](https://mcqll.org/) and [Mila](https://mila.quebec/) – Quebec AI Institute.
+I am a postdoctoral fellow at MIT's Department of Brain and Cognitive Sciences, working with [Roger Levy](https://www.mit.edu/~rplevy/), in the [Computational Psycholinguistics Laboratory](http://cpl.mit.edu/).
+In Summer 2024, I finished my PhD at McGill University in [ Linguistics](https://mcgill.ca/linguistics/), under the supervision of [Tim O'Donnell](https://todonnell.github.io/), where I was a member of the [Montreal Computational & Quantitative Linguistics Lab](https://mcqll.org/) and [Mila](https://mila.quebec/) – Quebec AI Institute.

-Starting Fall 2024 I'll be a postdoctoral fellow at MIT's Department of Brain and Cognitive Sciences, working with [Roger Levy](https://www.mit.edu/~rplevy/), in the [Computational Psycholinguistics Laboratory](http://cpl.mit.edu/).

 I'm interested in lots of things, but currently I am focusing on psycholinguistic theories of human language processing, using information theory, algorithmic complexity results, and tools from machine learning.
 I want to understand what human and machine learning can tell us about the underlying structure and complexity of language.
 Human language is complicated, yet we learn to use is expertly and fluently without trying. …How do we do that? 🤔